zeejayym/apex-liveapi-documentation/README.md

    Use a descriptive name for your branch (`your-branch-name`) based on the changes you intend to make.

-4. **Make Your Changes:** Add or edit content as needed.
+5. **Make Your Changes:** Add or edit content as needed.

-5. **Commit Your Changes:**
+6. **Commit Your Changes:**
+Please use the [commitizen](https://github.com/commitizen/cz-cli) if you're unfamiliar with commiting!

    ```bash
    git add .
    git commit -m "A descriptive message about your changes"
    ```

-6. **Push to Your Fork:**
+1. **Push to Your Fork:**

    ```bash
    git push origin your-branch-name
    ```

-7. **Open a Pull Request:** Navigate to the original `liveapi-documentation` repository you forked.
+2. **Open a Pull Request:** Navigate to the original `liveapi-documentation` repository you forked.
 You'll see a prompt to open a pull request.
 Fill in the details, explaining the changes you've made.

-8. **Await Review:** Your pull request will be reviewed by the maintainers, and if everything is in order, it will be merged into the main documentation.
+3.  **Await Review:** Your pull request will be reviewed by the maintainers, and if everything is in order, it will be merged into the main documentation.

 ### Development Notes